Best Ping Irons 2025: we test the clubs from golf’s most forgiving brand

 7-Iron loft: | 33º |

-Ping doesn’t have a huge back catalog of forged iron models, so from what I’ve seen of the Blueprint S I can confidently say it’s the best the brand has ever made.
+Ping doesn’t have a huge back catalog of forged iron models, so from what I’ve seen of the Blueprint S, we can confidently say it’s the best the brand has ever made.
 Yes, the players’ iron category is crammed with excellent models, but our test pro’s disappointment was obvious when he realized Ping revealed this model in the very year he decided to start playing Callaway equipment.
-Which in my book alone says everything you need to know about how good this beautiful model is.
+Which, in our books, says everything you need to know about how good this beautiful model is.

 The big question I see decent players encountering this year is the choice between the Blueprint S and the Ping i230, both of which target the players’ iron arena.

-After testing both models I believe you can’t make a bad choice, but the Blueprint S does feel like it will have more timeless classic appeal should you want to invest in a model that’s going to hold its value.
+After testing both models, we believe you can’t make a bad choice, but the Blueprint S does feel like it will have more timeless classic appeal should you want to invest in a model that’s going to hold its value.

 Pros